MicrosoftDocs/msteams-docs/msteams-platform/toolkit/update-bot-me-app-to-use-certificate-or-msi-for-authentication.md

     builder.Services.AddSingleton<ServiceClientCredentialsFactory>((e) => new CertificateServiceClientCredentialsFactory("{your certificate}", "{your entra id}"));
     ```

-1. Ensure you test your bot to confirm its operation aligns with the updated authentication.
+1. Ensure you test your bot to confirm the operation aligns with the updated authentication.

 1. Delete the secrets from Entra.

     :::image type="content" source="../assets/images/teams-toolkit-v2/delete-client-secret-value.png" alt-text="Screenshot shows the delete client secret value.":::

-## Update to MSI based Authentication
+## Update to MSI based authentication

 > [!NOTE]
 > The **Azure Bot** service ID and type can't be modified after creation.